FIWARE/tutorials.Context-Providers/README.md

 ### Read a registered Context Provider

-This example reads the registration data with the id 5addeffd93e53f86d8264521 from the context.
+This example reads the registration data with the ID 5addeffd93e53f86d8264521 from the context.

 Registration data can be obtained by making a GET request to the `/v2/registrations/<entity>` endpoint.